Skip Navigation

 “[Project 2025] would give Trump unprecedented powers to undo many of the protections the LGBTQ+ community have spent decades fighting to gain,” said Cathryn Oakley, Senior Director of Legal Policy at the Human Rights Campaign.
 “No part of our lives would be off limits–not the doctor’s office, our classrooms, our workplaces, or our families.”

-The Biden administration’s Title IX revision, which went into effect August 1 of this year, prohibits discrimination on the basis of sexual orientation and gender identity.
+The Biden administration’s Title IX revision, which went into effect in August 2024, prohibits discrimination on the basis of sexual orientation and gender identity.
 Under the changes, schools are prohibited from forcing transgender students to use bathrooms and locker rooms that do not align with their gender identity.
 In addition, schools would also have to refer to students by the pronouns they use.

 Project 2025 promises to scrap these and other Title IX regulations saying, “The next Administration should abandon the change redefining ‘sex’ to mean ‘sexual orientation and gender identity’ in Title IX immediately across all departments.”